obezpalko/eoi/README.md

 ## Lecciones

-- each lesson has links to nex and previous lesson at the bottom
+- each lesson has links to next and previous lesson at the bottom
 - each lesson tas link to the corresponding homework page (deberes)